What Life Looks Like the Day You Stop Drinking

 The fat doesn’t just start coming off of your liver, as by this time you may also begin to notice a decrease in belly fat.
 Alcohol contains many empty calories and increases appetite – one month without may start showing results on the waistline.
 The biggest improvement for your skin health generally occurs around the four-week mark as well.

 Away from vanity, some positive changes for your mental health should also be made around this time.
 If you haven’t already, you should begin to seek out support for your recovery efforts.
 Whether it be a group, a therapist who specializes in addiction, or another addiction related professional, support during this time will help prevent a relapse.
 On average, the first six months of sobriety are the most difficult and have the highest rate of relapse.
 Getting support early on will help decrease that likelihood for you.

-One Year After You Quit
+One Year After Quitting Drinking